MUSC Bulletin | College of Health Professions

 - Withdrawal from any course must be approved by the division director.

 - Courses dropped during the drop/add period will not be recorded on the student’s record.
 Students dropping courses after that period will normally receive a grade of WF (withdrew failing).
-A student may not withdraw from a course after the drop/add period and receive a grade of WP except with special permission of the instructor, department chairperson, and Dean.
+A student may not withdraw from a course after the drop/add period and receive a grade of WP except with special permission of the division director, and Dean.

 Absence from a Final Examination